Coorbit spaces associated to integrably admissible dilation groups: Coorbit spaces associated to integrably admissible dilation groups

+For other combined results on frames and atomic decompositions, the interested reader is referred to \cite[Section 5]{grochenig1991describing}.
+As the involved discretization techniques only rely on the integrability of the representation and the existence of a reproducing formula \cite[Remark 6.6]{grochenig1991describing}, the results could also be obtained in the setting of the current paper, with similar proofs.

-Lastly, we show the existence of $p$-Riesz sequences \cite{aldroubi2001pframe, christensen2003pframe} in coorbit spaces.
-To obtain this, we exploit the following interpolation property of the wavelet transform, which is \cite[Theorem 8.2]{feichtinger1989banach2} adapted to our current setting.
+Dual to the results on frames and atomic decompositions, we show the validity of the interpolation property and the existence of $p$-Riesz sequences.
+The following interpolation property of the wavelet transform is \cite[Theorem 8.2]{feichtinger1989banach2}, adapted to our current setting.